 Physics is a hierarchical subject and the core of physics (A1) is developed as the course progresses.
-Subject knowledge and understanding is acquired through a blended range of lectures, tutorials, laboratory and coursework practical individual and group exercises.
+Subject knowledge and understanding is acquired through a blended range of lectures, tutorials, literature reviews, observational, laboratory and coursework practical individual and group exercises.
 The core belief that active learning generates deep learning is reflected in many of the pedagogic methodologies employed.